-Mr. Montague is employed as our President and Chief Executive Officer of Regent pursuant to an employment agreement with us dated as of September 16, 2016 and as amended on February 14, 2022.
+Mr. Montague was formerly employed as our President and Chief Executive Officer of Regent pursuant to an employment agreement with us dated as of September 16, 2016 and as amended on February 14, 2022.

-The term of Mr. Montague's employment agreement is from September 16, 2016 through December 31, 2023 ("Mr. Montague's Term").
-The agreement provides for a minimum annual base salary of \$650,000, subject to annual review, an annual cash performance incentive in an amount to be determined by our Compensation Committee, long-term equity incentive compensation as determined by our Compensation Committee, and participation in the benefit plans and programs generally available to other similarly situated executives, including an executive medical plan.
-He is also entitled to a \$1,500 monthly car allowance.
+The term of Mr. Montague's employment agreement was from September 16, 2016 through December 31, 2023 ("Mr. Montague's Term"), which was subsequently amended by a Transition and Release agreement we entered into with him on December 13, 2022.
+The employment agreement provided for a minimum annual base salary of \$650,000, subject to annual review, an annual cash performance incentive in an amount to be determined by our Compensation Committee, long-term equity incentive compensation as determined by our Compensation Tommittee, and participation in the benefit plans and programs generally available to other similarly situated executives, including an executive medical plan.
+He was also entitled to a \$1,500 monthly car allowance.

-The February 14, 2022 amendment provided that if we terminate Mr. Montague's employment without cause, if Mr. Montague terminates his employment for good reason, or if Mr. Montague's employment as President and Chief Executive Officer, Regent Seven Seas Cruises, terminates at the end of Mr. Montague's Term, or by reason of his death or disability, for any awards granted after February 2022, (i) all then outstanding, unvested RSUs subject only to time-based vesting will vest in full, and (ii) all then outstanding, unvested RSUs subject to performance-based vesting will vest based on performance through the date of termination, as determined by our Compensation Committee, in each case subject to Mr. Montague executing and not revoking a general release of claims in favor of our Company.
-Furthermore, Mr. Montague will be entitled to receive any incentive bonus earned for the 2023 calendar year based on actual performance, provided that Mr. Montague remains employed through Mr. Montague's Term.
+The February 14, 2022 amendment provided that if we terminated Mr. Montague's employment without cause, if Mr. Montague terminated his employment for good reason, or if Mr. Montague's employment as President and Chief Executive Officer, Regent Seven Seas Cruises, terminated at the end of Mr. Montague's Term, or by reason of his death or disability, for any awards granted after February 2022, (i) all then outstanding, unvested RSUs subject only to time-based vesting would vest in full, and (ii) all then outstanding, unvested RSUs subject to performance-based vesting will vest based on performance through the date of termination, as determined by our Compensation Committee, in each case subject to Mr. Montague executing and not revoking a general release of claims in favor of our Company.
+Furthermore, Mr. Montague became entitled to receive any incentive bonus earned for the 2023 calendar year based on actual performance, provided that Mr. Montague remained employed through December 31, 2023.